History Department (HIS)

 History Through Film

-This course uses film, television or similar media as a primary or secondary source in the study of history of a region, nation, or historical theme.
-The premise is that we may study the history of peoples, nations and cultures through film, rather than studying the history of film itself.
-This course will examine the perils and promise of using film as a source, briefly discuss film criticism and terminology, and include historical context for the films in the course.
-Students should expect to read and write about film criticism, history and historiography.
+This course uses film, television, or similar media as a primary or secondary source in the study of history of a region, nation, or historical theme.
+Students study the history of peoples, nations and cultures through film, rather than studying the history of film itself.
+This course examines the perils and promise of using film as a source, briefly discusses film criticism and terminology, and includes historical context for the films in the course.
+Students should expect to read and write about film criticism, history, and historiography.
 Lect.
 2, Lab 2.
 Offered Occasionally.

 HIS 393 Cr.3